GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 # **PYTHON: FUNCTIONAL PROGRAMMING**

-There are three different types of programming method that can be applied to Python language: procedural, functional, and object-oriented.

 Functional programming is a style of program scripting that is based mostly around usage of the functions.
 This chapter will be introducing the guide on how to create and use function in Python for functional programming.

 ## Function